bodasadallah/blog/applied_deep_learning/index.md

 - you finetune bert on SNLI dataset (Natural Language Inference tasks)
 - then you take this model and finetune, or use it directly to calculate the cosine similarity

+## GPT3

+- Just like gpt2, but with much more data
+- it gives good results for zero and one shot learning, and even better ones for few-shot learning
+- the problems with it, is it doesn't see the data, it's talking about, like you are talking the dog, but it doesn't know the visuals of dogs, that's why we go to multi-modal models

+## ELECTRA

+- The depend on Discriminator instead of generator
+- They still use a small MLM generator

+## SimCSE

+- mainly depends on Contrastive learning
+- here, they depend on the dropout in Bert to give the two related examples
+- so they just enter the same example twice for bert, and every time,it applies dropout and cancels some hidden units

+### Contrastive learning

+- the main idea is to make two represnetations for two close examples (sample, and its augmented version) as similar as possible, and in the same time make the representations as far for different examples

+## Pay Attention to MLPs

+- They main idea is that we don't need attention to get the high results
+- instead, they just used MLP blocks
+- they achieved comparable results to Transfers, and even surpassed it in some classes
+- lastly, they used attention head on top of the MLP unit, and that boosted the performance to be better than Transfers

 # Multi Modal

 ## Show and Tell

 - we want to generate image captions
 - they did that by using Googlenet as a feateure extractor
 - then followed that with LSTMs to generate captions

 ## Deep Visual-Semantic Alignments for generating Image Descriptions

 - we have a limitation of labeled images-captions pairs
 - we can utilize that the image would have long captions which describes multiple objects in the image
 - We try to detect those objects them align then with their corresponding captions

 - we start by using R-CNN to get the boudning boxes for objects in the image
 - then we represent every objcet with a vector
 - we then ue RNN to get a vector representing every word
 - we then caluclate teh similirity between each pair of all sentences in the dataset, and all the iamges

 - then they used Markov Random Field to allign words to bounding boxes
 - this depends that we got good representation for the iamges and captions from the training in the previous step

 - some of the captions would be incorrect, but overall we would have increased the size of our dataset